nostrademons/GumboStats/README.md

   * v0.10.0: 3.5ms, 208K used.
   * Using realloc & other memory fixes: 3.3ms, 215K used.
   * arena: 2.9ms, 720k used.
+  * gumbo_libxml: 3.1ms, memory used is the same as libxml.
 * Traversal time is a tiny fraction (~1-2%) of parsing time.
 This should reassure anyone worried about converting the GumboNode tree to their own data structures.
 * Changing the default buffer & vector sizes is a big win on memory, while being a wash on CPU.
 Changing attributes from 4 >= 1 and stringbuffers from 10 >= 3 resulted in a reduction in median high-water-mark memory usage from 200K => 140K, with indistinguishable parse time.
 Changing to attributes=0 reduced this further to 100K, with a slight increase in CPU time from additional reallocs.  * Adding a gumbo_stringbuffer_clear method instead of repeated init/destroy calls is another big win, saving roughly 5% on CPU and 10% on total bytes allocated.
 * Moving ownership of temporary buffers over to the final parse tree instead of doing a fresh allocation & copying was a big loss, costing about 5% in CPU, 25% in memory, and 50% in total bytes allocated.
 The reason is that most strings in HTML documents are 1-2 characters long, so replacing them with a raw temporary buffer that starts at 3 characters and doubles ends up allocating much more.
 (It works well with arenas, though, where an arena that's freed and one that is not have the same memory usage.)
 * Eliminating configurable memory allocators has no significant effect on performance.
 Apparently the indirection of going through a function pointer is negligible.
 (Some time in the debugger seems to indicate that gcc can inline the default memory allocation functions since they're defined in the same compilation unit and never reset during parsing.)
 * Using realloc instead of malloc for growable buffers has limited effect.
 With glibc malloc, the parser can re-use the same block of memory only about 10% of the time.
 When it can, the savings are substantial (measured at ~75%, probably because re-use is more common with large blocks of memory).
 However, newer mallocs like tcmalloc or jemalloc basically can't re-use anything, because they use a series of object pools that are sized as powers of two, so resizing a buffer automatically forces it into the next pool.
 With jemalloc, there were a grand total of 6 successful reallocs in the corpus of 60,000 documents.
 * Arenas drastically reduce parsing time, but at the cost of increased memory usage.
 In typical use, Gumbo allocates about 2x the memory of the final parse tree over the course of parsing.
 This is the lower bound on effective arena memory usage; however, because arenas are allocated in large chunks, it's often more than that (we use a default of 800K, which is roughly 4x the baseline v0.9.3 memory usage).
 Because the absolute numbers on memory usage are so low, however, I believe this is a good trade-off.

 ## Result formatting